copyninja/resume/resume.md

      components running on our industrial PC.

-     Patching the Linux kernel with special hardware patches from vendor and recompiling.
-Which includes enabling some specific feature required by the end product.
+     Patching the Linux kernel with special hardware patches from vendor and recompiling, which includes enabling some specific feature required by the end product.

-     Profiling various invovled components using tools like gprof and timers to check the performance critical parts and improving it to stabilize the product.
+     Profiling various invovled components using tools like _gprof_ and timers to check the performance critical parts and improving it to stabilize the product.

-     Responsible for setting up Git VCS for maintaining the source code of all components using Gitolite and mirroring it on redundant machines for backup purpose.
+     Responsible for setting up _Git_ VCS for maintaining the source code of all components using Gitolite and mirroring it on redundant machines for backup purpose.

-     Responsible for source code static analysis and code review using Klocwork tool.
+     Responsible for source code static analysis and code review using _Klocwork_ tool.

 July 2011 - July 2012
 :   *Software Engineer at [ABB India Limited](http://abb.co.in)*